 He opened up about his struggles with homelessness.
 He credited a few local store owners that give him a couple of dollars here and there for his voluntary cleaning of the sidewalks nearby.

 If you ever meet Jason, he may be the one cleaning up in alleyways, along sidewalks, and in front of businesses.

 Jason is well-known for spreading positivity and cleanliness to the city of Olympia.

 This is Eddie.
 We first crossed paths downtown on a 90 degree summer afternoon.
 He initiated me with a question, "Do you have a dollar so I can get a coffee?"
 The coffee turned a potentially little moment into a larger one about his life.

-July 18, 2016: This is Eddie, a Navy veteran born in Oklahoma City in 1944.
+Eddie is a Navy veteran born in Oklahoma City in 1944.
 Eddie's enlistment brought him west to San Diego.
 After serving from 1961-1965, Eddie got a job with General Motors at the Chevrolet plant.
 He later moved to Oregon in his yellow 1950 Ford V8 where he became a carpenter and a welder.

-Before I left he said, "I'm grateful for a lot of things...just to be alive everyday."
+Before we parted he said, "I'm grateful for a lot of things...just to be alive every day."

-Melvie was sitting on the sidewalk with a rolled up newspaper in his hands.
-He asked if I played guitar as I passed by him..
-When I said yes, a great smile appeared on his face.
-He tried guessing other things about me but was incorrect every time.
+Melvie was sitting on the sidewalk with a rolled-up newspaper in his hands.
+He asked if I played guitar as I passed by him.
+When I said yes, a slow, wide smile formed on his face.
+He tried guessing other things about me but was comically incorrect every time.

-In 1971, in Littlerock, Washington, he was driving his Maserati when a truck slammed into him, causing severe head trauma.
-He didn’t know who, but he said “someone put me here after my injury.
+1971, in Littlerock, Washington, he was driving his Maserati when a truck slammed into him, causing severe head trauma.
+He doesn't remember who, but he said “someone put me here after my injury."
 He currently has an untreated hernia.